A study of Tate homology via the approximation theory with applications to the depth formula: Introduction

 \end{thm}

-Our main purpose is to extend Theorem \ref{AM}; the generalization, to be established, is stated in the next theorem.
+Our first purpose in this paper is to improve Theorem \ref{AM}, and prove the following generalization:

 \begin{thm} Let $M$ and $N$ be $R$-modules, and let $C$ be a semidualizing $R$-module.
-Assume $M$ has finite $\gmc$-dimension $n$, and $N$ belongs to the Auslander class $\mathcal{A}_C$.
+Assume $M$ has finite $\gmc$-dimension $n$ for some positive integer $n$.
+Assume further $N$ belongs to the Auslander class $\mathcal{A}_C$.
 Then there is an exact sequence of the form:

 \end{thm}